MarineRobotics/remote_controller/README.md

   ```

   To run correctly, our ROS node requires external libraries like pyqt to be installed.
 Each of these required packages is defined in that ROS node’s “package.xml”.
 By using rosdep we can automatically find and install these dependencies.
   `Rosdep should have been initialized during the install part of this tutorial.
-If you didn't already dot it now:`
+If you didn't already do so, do it now:`
   ```
   $ rosdep init
   $ rosdep update